This article has links to products and services we love, which we may make commission from.

 If this is your first visit to Scotland, you won’t want to miss an educational 4D tour of The Scotch Whisky Experience Tour and Tasting.

-During the visit, you learn about the country’s whisky-producing regions, how the water of life is created, and a visit to the world’s largest collections of Scotch whisky.
+During the visit, you will learn about the country’s whisky-producing regions and how the water of life is created, and visit one of the world’s largest collections of Scotch whisky.

 See Edinburgh through new eyes after this whisky-tasting session, ha!